-To be sure, protecting the legal rights of crime suspects is often unsavory to the public."
-However, having strong rights for the accused helps to ensure that the government is itself bound by the law, and that all citizens have access to justice.
+Having strong rights for the accused helps to ensure that the government is itself bound by the law, and that all citizens have access to justice.
 Respecting the presumption of innocence and the due process of law ultimately imposes the burden of proof on police and prosecutors, who must demonstrate the credibility of their charges against a suspect.
-However, in Chile and elsewhere, concerns about pretrial release and the risk of flight by the accused, has led to backsliding on reforms that provided important protections for the presumption of innocence.
-Given the proliferation of violent crime, many Mexicans are understandably reluctant to place greater emphasis on the presumption of innocence and pre-trial release, as this rights-based approach may excessively favor criminals to the detriment of the rest of society.
-As a result, there is some concern among reform advocates that Mexican authorities may give in to practical and public pressures that will undermine the rights-based aspects of the reforms.
+However, in Chile and elsewhere, concerns about pretrial release and the risk of flight by the accused has led to backsliding on reforms that provided important protections for the presumption of innocence.79 Given the proliferation of violent crime, many Mexicans are understandably reluctant to place greater emphasis on the presumption of innocence and pre-trial release, as this rights-focused approach may excessively favor criminals to the detriment of the rest of society.
+To be sure, protecting the legal rights of crime suspects is often unsavory to the public, and some have come to the cynical conclusion that "oral trials only protect the criminals."80 As a result, there is some concern among reform advocates that Mexican authorities may give in to practical and public pressures that will undermine the rights-based aspects of the reforms.
+In short, the road ahead for Mexico's 2008 judicial reforms will likely be long, difficult, and of uncertain destination.